ihmeuw/vivarium/docs/tutorials/1_Life.rst

     [master 6f304d2] Finished with Tutorial 1
      3 files changed, 28 insertions(+)
      create mode 100644 .gitignore
-     create mode 100644 ceam_tutorial/components/initial_population.py
+     create mode 100644 viva_tutorial/components/initial_population.py
      create mode 100644 configuration.yaml

 An Exercise For The Reader
 --------------------------

-At this point you should be familiar enough with the CEAM system to make a new component that responds to ``'initialize_simulants'`` *after* ``make_population`` and adds a height column with a random height for each simulant.
+At this point you should be familiar enough with the Vivarium system to make a new component that responds to ``'initialize_simulants'`` *after* ``make_population`` and adds a height column with a random height for each simulant.
 Try it out.
 Think about what would be